dfloer/tower-docs/tdt_spec.md

 | 4 | 160 | Person Index - Down | 40 * 4B indices to the person data segment, for people going down. |
 | 164 | 160 | Person Index - Up | 40 * 4B indices to the person data segment, for people going up. |

+People waiting to the left of an elevator want to go up, people on the left want to go down.
+If a person is in the process of getting onto an elevator, they are not counted in the value.
+That state seems to be stored in the save somewhere.

-The 2 x 40 passenger sections appear to be either all full or all empty, so it could be that old values aren't always cleared out properly.
-This would also indicate that at most 40 people can wait for an elevator on a floor each direction, which the game seems to cap at.
+The 2 x 40 passenger sections appear to not be emptied after an entry is put in them, so it could be that old values aren't always cleared out properly.
+Being 40 entries long would also indicate that at most 40 people can wait for an elevator on a floor each direction, which the game seems to cap at.

 ### Elevator Car Data